 Much of what we grow is best eaten fresh.
-I’m sure that many a pea doesn’t even make it as far as the kitchen and ripe sweetcorn cobs will have gone straight from the plant to the BBQ.
+Often, cherry tomatoes or sugar snap peas don’t even make it as far as the kitchen, and ripe sweetcorn cobs go straight from plant to barbeque.
 The end of the growing season is the perfect time to invite friends for seasonal feasts of veggie soups and light stews.
-But much as fresh is best it’s also good to squirrel certain crops away, preserving them for enjoying over the winter months.
+But much as fresh is best, it’s also good to squirrel certain crops away, preserving them to enjoy over the winter months.
+Got a glut of garden produce this summer?
+Here’s what do to with it!

-Some fresh herbs, including basil, parsley and coriander, can be grown in pots on the windowsill.
-Herbs can also be washed, chopped and frozen in ice cube trays with a couple of teaspoons of water.
+Many fresh herbs, including basil, parsley and coriander, can be grown in pots on the windowsill for picking at any time of year.
+However, outdoor-grown herbs can be washed, chopped and frozen in ice cube trays with a couple of teaspoons of water.
 No need to defrost, just plop them into whatever you are cooking.

-Herbs can of course be dried.
-Simply hang bunches out of direct sunlight until brittle and then crumble into clean jars.
+Herbs can also be dried – simply hang bunches out of direct sunlight until brittle and then crumble into clean jars.

-Olive oil, infused with a few sprigs of herbs, will add a wonderful flavour to roast potatoes and other vegetables.
+Olive oil that has been infused with a few sprigs of herbs will add a wonderful flavour to roast potatoes and other vegetables.

-Early autumn is when the greenhouse needs to be cleared to make space for tender plants.
+Come autumn, the greenhouse needs to be cleared to make space for tender plants.
 So, accept that those last few green tomatoes are just not going to ripen and turn them into chutney.
-Fried green tomatoes are good enough to have had a song written about them so why not give them a try?
+Fried green tomatoes are good enough to have had a song written about them, so why not give them a try?

-Tomatoes can also be dried, in an oven or dehydrator or frozen whole for use in soups and stews.
+Tomatoes can also be dried in an oven or dehydrator, made into delicious pasta sauce which can be frozen or preserved in sterilised jars, or frozen whole for use in winter soups and stews.

 The most important thing when storing potatoes is to exclude light.
 Exposure to light will turn them green, and green potatoes are poisonous.
-So, store them in paper bags, in total darkness at a temperature of between 5 and 10°C.
+So, store undamaged tubers in paper bags in total darkness, at a temperature of between 5 and 10°C.

 Wrap the best quality fruits in paper and store or invest in a fruit press and enjoy juice and/or cider.